sequelize/umzug/README.md

 # Umzug [![Build Status](https://travis-ci.org/sequelize/umzug.svg?branch=master)](https://travis-ci.org/sequelize/umzug)

 The *umzug* lib is a framework agnostic migration tool for Node.JS.
 The tool itself is not specifically related to databases but basically provides a clean API for running and rolling back tasks.

+* Database agnostic
 * Supports logging of migration process
-* Currently supported persistence:
+* Allows to define where the migration data is stored.
+Storage adapters are already provided:
   * JSON
   * Sequelize
   * MongoDB
-  * Custom (you basically define your own persistence)

 ## Storages